 The fact that you recognize that you might be experiencing Imposter Syndrome is a big plus.
 It is understandable that you may want to prove your yourself but feel that you aren’t equipped with reputable skills or abilities, but oscillating between the fear of failure and fear of success can be self-sabotaging.
 This constant internal struggle can prevent you from reaching your full potential.
 Here are a few tips and tricks to deal with Imposter Syndrome when you notice its effects:

 Own Your Achievements

 Humility is not thinking less of yourself, but thinking of yourself less. – C.S.
 Lewis

 Learn to take a compliment.
 When someone says that you did a good job, instead of being modest and rejecting what they said, say a simple “Thank you,” or “I appreciate you noticing the effort I put in, thanks!”
 Not only is it good manners and makes others feel like you know how to graciously accept a compliment, but it also makes you feel good about yourself.
 Being humble is a good thing but while you may think you are being modest by not accepting accolades, it may actually come off as insulting to the person who gave you the compliment as it makes them feel like you don’t value their opinion.

 You have to realize that even if you were given an opportunity that others didn’t get a shot at, you may have done something to actually deserve it.
-Our inability to internalize our success may sometimes make us feel like we don’t deserve it but in reality there are other factors than just luck and timing: The way you present yourself, your personality, your ability to pick up skills fast, or communication skills can all play a role.
-It could be the smallest thing, or combination or things, that landed you the opportunity, but it was all you.
+Our inability to internalize our success may sometimes make us feel like we don’t deserve it but in reality, there are other factors than just luck and timing: The way you present yourself, your personality, your ability to pick up skills fast, or communication skills can all play a role.
+It could be the smallest thing, or combination of things, that landed you the opportunity, but it was all you.
 Own it.